Stomach ulcer: Information & peptic ulcer doctors

 • psychological factors such as stress and depression.

-• increased production of gastric acid and
+• increased production of stomach acid and

-Symptoms of a gastric ulcer
+Symptoms of a stomach ulcer

-• Back,
+• back,

-• Breastbone or
+• breastbone or

-In addition, those affected often complain about
+In addition, those affected often complain of

-• an intolerance to some foods and about the
+• intolerance to some foods and so-called

 • Nausea,

-• Vomiting,
+• vomiting,

-• Lack of appetite,
+• lack of appetite,

-• Heartburn and
+• heartburn and

-• Weight loss
+• weight loss

-Diagnosis of a gastric ulcer
+Diagnosis of a stomach ulcer

 Magengeschwür

-A gastric ulcer caused by the bacterium helicobacter pylori © crevis | AdobeStock
+A stomach ulcer caused by the bacterium Helicobacter pylori © crevis | AdobeStock

 Treatment of a gastric ulcer

-Usually, the patient is first given medication to inhibit acid production.
+As a rule, the patient is first given medication to inhibit acid production.

 • Nicotine,

-• Alcohol,
+• alcohol,

-• Coffee,
+• coffee,

-• spicy, fatty and fried foods, and
+• spicy, fatty and fried foods and certain

 • certain painkillers such as aspirin.

-Medicinal treatment of a gastric ulcer
+Drug treatment of a stomach ulcer

-• alleviate the pain and
+• relieve the pain and

-Medicines that are available here include
+Medications that are available here include

 • Proton pump inhibitors (e.g. omeprazole, pantoprazole) or